clearent/ClearentIdtechIOSFramework/README Developer Guide.md

 Another functionality that was added is the cache that will store all readers that were paired with the app/sdk.
  `ClearentWrapperDefaults` hold these values and `ClearentExtension` file will help with adding and removing items from the cache.

-The `ClearentHttpClient` knows to do a sale request, void and refund transactions but also fetch merchant settings, send signature files to the backend or email receipt.
+The `ClearentHttpClient` knows to do a sale request, void and refund transactions, but also fetch merchant settings, send signature files to the backend or email receipt.
 Have a look on the Entities folder where you can find some of the entities that are used together with the http client.

 ## UI